 Strengthening General Practice in Wales

-With the forthcoming 2016 National Assembly elections, the Welsh Government has significant opportunities to formulate its plans to safeguard the quality and sustainability of the Welsh NHS.
+The Welsh Government has significant opportunities to formulate its plans to safeguard the quality and sustainability of the Welsh NHS.
 RCGP Wales has issued a document that sets out key actions that must be taken to help equip the NHS in Wales.
 Go here to see this document in English, and go here to see it in Welsh.

 Other Areas of Interest

 - To see the recently issued Alcohol Use Disorder Information sheet, go here